 Replacement Multi-Function Work Boat for Brightlingsea Harbour

-February 2023 sees ‘Colne Leader’, a ground-breaking multifunction pilot and workboat built by the Seaward Boat Development Company Ltd of Cowes, Isle of Wight, enter service with Brightlingsea Harbour.
+‘Colne Leader’, a ground-breaking multifunction pilot and workboat built by the Seaward Boat Development Company Ltd of Cowes, Isle of Wight, has entered service with Brightlingsea Harbour.
 Having established the need to replace the harbour’s previous pilot boat, an extensive research programme was undertaken to identify the type of vessel and equipment specification required.
 Advice was sought from the Work Boat Association, coding surveyors, naval architects, the Maritime and Coastguard Agency, other ports, the pilots, shipping organisations and professional work boat skippers.

 The consultation process was very successful in helping identify what was needed in the new boat, but it also revealed a gap in the pilot boat market.
 Typically, Pilot Boats are designed for deep water ports and utilise vessels of 50 plus feet costing over a million pounds.
 Such a vessel is far too large and expensive for the needs of Brightlingsea and other small harbours,where a sub 30 foot multifunction pilot and workboat is required.